flmeHashira/Clip-Sync/README.md

 # Clip-Sync

-Clip-Sync is a realtime clipboard sync App based on Electron and Realm
+Clip-Sync is a realtime clipboard sync App based on Electron and Realm.

 ### Features